mali5820k/Cobralyth/README.md

          }
      };
      ```
-- Memory Management Module (Included within a Runtime Module):
+- Memory Management Module (Included as a Runtime Module for modularity):
    - Scope-based Inheritance Borrow Checker Reference Table Scheme (SIBCRT):
       - Each scope will maintain its own SIBCRT which tracks strong and weak references amongst objects to prevent cyclic references from occurring in garbage-collected languages, theoretically reducing garbage collection overhead if done in a minimal fashion.
       - Strong references can be made by any object to another, as long as the object storing the reference doesn't already have the object it's referring to stored as a strong reference in one of its parents.
 IE objA objB and objC exist, objA stores a strong reference to objC, objC stores a strong reference to objB, but objB can't store a strong reference to objA nor objC if it needs to, therefore objB will resort to weak-references to both objA and objC to prevent a cycle of references from occurring.